crossbrowsertesting/selenium-galen/readme.md

 ```

-The username supplied would be the email address you signed up for CBT with (keep in mind the '@' character should be replaced with '%40'), and you authorization key can be found from the [Selenium Dashboard](https://app.crossbrowsertesting.com/selenium/run) portion of our site.
+The username supplied would be the email address you signed up for CBT with (keep in mind the '@' character should be replaced with '%40'), and your authorization key can be found from the [Selenium Dashboard](https://app.crossbrowsertesting.com/selenium/run) portion of our site.

 The example I've supplied simply navigates to CrossBrowserTesting's login page and makes some assertions about the layout of our login form.
 To start up some tests, run the following command: